jannecederberg/disqus-notify-content-author/readme.txt

 == Screenshots ==

 1. Notification opt-out in user profile settings is by default not selected.
-The per-user notification opt-out is useful especially for those users who are Disqus admins to avoid double-notifications.
+Activating this setting gives for example Disqus moderators a way to avoid double-notifications.

 == Changelog ==